Confucius: Exile

 The Shiji stated that the neighboring Qi state was worried that Lu was becoming too powerful while Confucius was involved in the government of the Lu state.
 According to this account, Qi decided to sabotage Lu's reforms by sending 100 good horses and 80 beautiful dancing girls to the duke of Lu.
 The duke indulged himself in pleasure and did not attend to official duties for three days.
 Confucius was disappointed and resolved to leave Lu and seek better opportunities, yet to leave at once would expose the misbehavior of the duke and therefore bring public humiliation to the ruler Confucius was serving.
 Confucius therefore waited for the duke to make a lesser mistake.
 Soon after, the duke neglected to send to Confucius a portion of the sacrificial meat that was his due according to custom, and Confucius seized upon this pretext to leave both his post and the Lu state.

-After Confucius's resignation, he began a long journey or set of journeys around the principality states of north-east and central China including Wey, Song, Zheng, Cao, Chu, Qi, Chen, and Cai (and a failed attempt to go to Jin).
+After Confucius's resignation, he travelled around the principality states of north-east and central China including Wey, Song, Zheng, Cao, Chu, Qi, Chen, and Cai (and a failed attempt to go to Jin).
 At the courts of these states, he expounded his political beliefs but did not see them implemented.

 Return home

 According to the Zuozhuan, Confucius returned home to his native Lu when he was 68, after he was invited to do so by Ji Kangzi, the chief minister of Lu.
-The Analects depict him spending his last years teaching 72 or 77 disciples and transmitting the old wisdom via a set of texts called the Five Classics.
+The Shiji depicts him spending his last years teaching 3000 pupils, with 72 or 77 accomplished disciples that mastered the Six Arts.
+Meanwhile, Confucius dedicated himself in transmitting the old wisdom by writing or editing the Five Classics.

 During his return, Confucius sometimes acted as an advisor to several government officials in Lu, including Ji Kangzi, on matters including governance and crime.

 Burdened by the loss of both his son and his favorite disciples, he died at the age of 71 or 72 from natural causes.
-Confucius was buried in Kong Lin cemetery which lies in the historical part of Qufu in the Shandong Province.
-The original tomb erected there in memory of Confucius on the bank of the Sishui River had the shape of an axe.
-In addition, it has a raised brick platform at the front of the memorial for offerings such as sandalwood incense and fruit.
+Confucius was buried on the bank of the Sishui River, to the north of Qufu City in Shandong Province.
+Starting as a humble tomb, the cemetery of Confucius had been expanded by emperors since the Han Dynasty.
+To date, the Cemetery of Confucius (孔林) covers an area of 183 hectares with more than 100,000 graves of the Kong descendants, it is included in the World Heritage List for its cultural and architectural value.